Introduction

 Laser Resurfacing

-Targets deep layers of skin to regenerate and repair damage.
+Penetrates to deep layers in the skin to regenerate and heal the damage.

 Home Remedies and Natural Care

-- Aloe Vera Gel: Soothes and hydrates skin
+- Aloe Vera Gel: Protects the skin and moisturizes it.

 Makeup Tips to Blur Fine Lines